hexascribe/chatbot-builder/README.md

 ## ⚡️ Getting Started

 First, you need to obtain the OpenAI API Key, which can be acquired from your [OpenAI Platform Account](https://platform.openai.com/account/api-keys).

+> **Note**: OpenAI encourages using environment variables for the API key.
+[Read more](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).

 ### iOS setup